serverlessworkflow/specification/specification.md

 "globals": "file://workflowglobals.json"
 ```

-If `object` type, it defines an array which contains the global definitions, for example:
+If `object` type, it defines a JSON object which contains the global definitions, for example:

 ```json
 {